 *Decatur Trotter (D-Md) my mentor and dear friend I miss him dearly.
 He made it possible for me to become the first independent media personality to receive sponsorship with Md.
 State Lottery for my Inside Sports talk radio show.
 He knew how to reach back and make it count.

-*Mayor Marion Barry (D-DC) he meant well, but he would not listen, he was forewarn.
+Mayor Marion Barry (D-DC) he meant well, but he would not listen either.
+He was forewarned.
 Famous last words, “The bitch set me up.”

 Dr. Claude Anderson knew how to play “The Game. ” When he was with the Jimmy Carter White House he was able to get three Federal Judges appointed to the bench without approval from Congress.
 He crossed over the aisle when Senator Strom Thurmond (R-SC) of the Senate Judicial Committee called him asking for a favor.

-Thurmond was alledgely one of the so-called biggest racist on the Hill.
+Thurmond was alledgely to be one of the so-called biggest racist on the Hill.
 He needed some heavy equitment for his district in South Carolina including trailers and several bulldozers.